MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/commit.md

+---
+description: How to use a generic Action to commit files during the CI flow.
+---
 # Commit
-> How to use a generic Action to commit files during the CI flow.

 ## Use-cases